 A pharmacist can administer injections by various routes.
 They also know how to respond to negative reactions and side effects.
 However, not many pharmacies provide vaccination services.

-Before the COVID pandemic, the most frequently provided service was the seasonal flu vaccination.
 In 2021, many High Street pharmacies like Boots and Superdrug entered government-approved programmes, accelerating vaccination rates.
 In addition to pharmacists who were already trained to give injections, hundreds more entered training.

 What other services do pharmacists offer?